 Level 1 TDs shall be assigned a mentor by the WTD.
-The WTD can use an automated process through the ICCF server to make this assignment.
-The advice of the ACO can be requested if desired.
+A TD looking to obtain a mentor needs to send that request to the World Tournament Director, but also (a) send a cc copy of your email to your ICCF National Delegate, and (b) include the name of the TD you would like to be appointed as your mentor, if at all possible.
+The advice of the TD Committee Chair (TDC) can be requested if desired.
 Every IA and Level 2 TD is a potential mentor TD.
 Requests will be made of all such people (most regularly through an automated email process, though the request can be through postal communication) to serve as mentors for other TDs for who they are suitable.
 Serving as a mentor is not required of any TD, but it is hoped that at least IAs will consider this type of assignment as a responsibility of the life title.
-The ACO shall ensure there is an automated list of all IAs and Level 2 TDs indicating the number and names of TDs that each IA and Level 2 TD is mentoring.
-A mentor may be replaced by the WTD or the ACO as needed, for any reason.
+The TDC shall ensure there is an automated list of all IAs and Level 2 TDs indicating the number and names of TDs that each IA and Level 2 TD is mentoring.
+A mentor may be replaced by the WTD or the TDC as needed, for any reason.